slickframework/documentation/source/packages/di.md

 The alias points to an entry key and are always prefixed with an `@`

+<div id="definitions-object"></div>

 ### Object definitions

 ---

-Objects its what makes DiC very handy, and fun!
+Objects its what makes dependency containers very handy, and fun!
 To create an object definition you need to use an helper class: `Slick\Di\Definition\ObjectDefinition`

 Lets see an example: